factcast/factcast/factcast-site/documentation-docsy/content/en/UI/Setup/deployment-options.md

 ### Option 2: as a standalone instance accessing the Database

-You can add a new project to your landscape that just servers as a UI Server.
+You can add a new project to your landscape that just acts as a UI Server.
 In this configuration you don't even need the gRPC layer (factcast-server-grpc) because it uses a jdbc connection to your database directly.
 The config is basically the same than with your FactCast Server (in terms of how to access the backing database), but additionally, you may want